It’s time to turn our attention to improving the sleep you do get so that you can reap the benefits of nature’s nightly medicine.

 2. Sleep like your ancestors.

 Our bodies were designed to sleep with the moon and rise with the sun.
 If this isn’t naturally possible, investing in blackout blinds, sleep masks and earplugs will create similar sleep conditions.
 A comfortable sleeping environment will also help you drift off.
-Keep bedroom temperatures to around 18 degrees Celsius and choose a supportive mattress and pillow with natural bedding that keeps temperatures even.
+Keep bedroom temperatures to around 18 degrees Celsius.
+Choose a supportive mattress and pillow with natural bedding that keeps temperatures even.
 Remove all electronic devices and turn your alarm clock away from you so you don’t spend the night clock-watching.

 3. Power down and drop off.